verifyica-team/pipeliner/MIGRATION.md

 ## ID field

-1.x.x used the optional `id` field to identify pipelines, jobs, and steps.
+1.x.x uses the optional `id` field to identify pipelines, jobs, and steps.

 2.x.x no longer supports the `id` field.